,

 Most site owners check Google Search Console when something breaks.
 That’s not what it’s for.

 GSC shows you every query you’re ranking for, your impressions, your CTR, and your average position.
+Pair it with GA4’s engagement rate, bounce rate, and session data, and you get a complete analytics picture, not just a search-visibility snapshot.
 That’s a roadmap.
 Treat it like one.

 Three moves that deliver results: